techmorung/mybibliotheca/CROSS_PLATFORM.md

 - All paths are constructed using `os.path.join()` for cross-platform compatibility
 - If you encounter path-related errors, check that the project directory structure is intact

-This approach ensures that whether you're running on Windows, macOS, Linux, or in Docker, Bibliotheca behaves consistently and maintains the same directory structure and permissions appropriate for each platform.
+This approach ensures that whether you're running on Windows, macOS, Linux, or in Docker, MyBibliotheca behaves consistently and maintains the same directory structure and permissions appropriate for each platform.